shopsys/shopsys/docs/introduction/faq-and-common-issues.md

 ## How to change the behavior of the product search on the front-end?
 Full-text product search on the front-end is handled via Elasticsearch.
-If you want to change its behavior (e.g. make the EAN not as important or change the way the search string is handled - whether to use an n-gram or not) please see [Product Searching](../model/front-end-product-searching.md).
+If you want to change its behavior (e.g., make the EAN not as important or change the way the search string is handled - whether to use an n-gram or not) please see [Product Searching](../model/front-end-product-searching.md).

 ## Where does the business logic belong?
 The business logic should be implemented directly in an entity every time when there is no need for external services.
-Otherwise, the logic is in facades (resp. the facades are used as delegates to other services, e.g. another *Facade*, *Repository*, *Calculation*, etc.).
+Otherwise, the logic is in facades (resp. the facades are used as delegates to other services, e.g., another *Facade*, *Repository*, *Calculation*, etc.).
 You can read more about the model architecture in [Introduction to model architecture](../model/introduction-to-model-architecture.md).

 ## How can I create a friendly URL for my entity?
 See [Friendly URL](./friendly-url.md) article.